kotlin-hands-on/hands-on/Introduction to Coroutines/07_Progress.md

 Until then, the loader icon is running showing the progress, but there's no information what's the current state, and what contributors are already loaded.
-However, we could show the intermediate results earlier and display all the contributors after loading the data for each of the repository:
+However, we could show the intermediate results earlier and display all the contributors after loading the data for each of the repositories:

 ![](./assets/7-progress/Loading.gif)